Ethnomathematics

 In mathematics education, ethnomathematics is the study of the relationship between mathematics and culture.
 Often associated with "cultures without written expression", it may also be defined as "the mathematics which is practised among identifiable cultural groups".
 It refers to a broad cluster of ideas ranging from distinct numerical and mathematical systems to multicultural mathematics education.
 The goal of ethnomathematics is to contribute both to the understanding of culture and the understanding of mathematics, and mainly to lead to an appreciation of the connections between the two.

 Development and meaning

-The term "ethnomathematics" was introduced by the Brazilian educator and mathematician Ubiratan D'Ambrosio in 1977 during a presentation for the American Association for the Advancement of Science.
-Since D'Ambrosio put forth the term, people - D'Ambrosio included - have struggled with its meaning ("An etymological abuse leads me to use the words, respectively, ethno and mathema for their categories of analysis and tics from (from techne)".).
+The term "ethnomathematics" was introduced by Brazilian educator and mathematician Ubiratan D'Ambrosio in 1977 during a presentation for the American Association for the Advancement of Science.
+Since D'Ambrosio put forth the term, there has been debate as to its precise definition.).

 The following is a sampling of some of the definitions of ethnomathematics proposed between 1985 and 2006: